Sharaal/ai-ragcrawler-prototype/workflows/3-search/README.md

-# Overview Page
+# Search

-[The previous workflow](../2-overview-page/) is extended with a search to get the top 3 news out for a searchterm.
+The workflow to search for the 3 nearest news via searchText.

 ![n8n-workflow](n8n-workflow.png)